MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-information-protection.md

 These restrictions ensure that protection is preserved and control of protection settings remains with users that have higher permission levels.

-For more information, see [Sensitivity label change enforcement](/power-bi/enterprise/service-security-sensitivity-label-change-enforcement).
+For more information, see [Protected sensitivity labels in Fabric and Power BI](../governance/protected-sensitivity-labels.md).

 ### Desktop preview feature switch for editing by users with restrictive sensitivity permissions